Everything you need to know about day-to-day life in the Netherlands!

 The ‘Nederlandse Spoorwegen’ (NS) is the national train company and also the largest.
 The company offers first and second-class coupés, and some silence wagons where you can read or work quietly.
 On the NS homepage, you can plan your journey in advance and see the duration and prices.
 The NS planner also shows routes that are only reached through a more regional train company like Arriva or RRReis, and it shows where you would need to check-out and check-in.

 You can also purchase a ticket on the NS website if you are not using an OV chip card (see below).
-If you travel to work every day though, it might be beneficial to buy a travel supscription.
+If you travel to work every day though, it might be beneficial to buy a travel subscription.
 Ask your employer about covered travel costs.

 Public transportation card

 In order to use the public transport, you can use a public transportation card called ‘OV chip card’.
-You can upload a travel travel subscription onto it, or charge it with credit, with which you can travel anywhere within the Netherlands.
+You can upload a travel subscription onto it, or charge it with credit, with which you can travel anywhere within the Netherlands.
 You can purchase your OV Chip Card online or at the service points.
 You could also check with your employer.
 Often, they can purchase a business card for you.

 Car